-Inclined Plate Clarifiers
+Inclined Plate Clarifier

-HEI produces all sizes of inclined plate clarifiers. Â Contact us to meet your specifications.
+High Production / Small Footprint with HEI Inclined Plate Clarifiers HEI produces all sizes of inclined plate clarifiers.
+Contact us to meet your specifications.

 Principle of Horizontal Clarifiers

-A particle carried forward by the velocity of the liquid flow must settle at a rate that allows it to reach the bottom before passing through the clarifer.
-Thus, particles beginning at a point âaâ must traverse some route lying between ab and abâ in order to avoid being carried over the outlet.
+A particle carried forward by the velocity of the liquid flow must settle at a rate that allows it to reach the bottom before passing through the clarifier.
+Thus, particles beginning at a point “a” must traverse some route lying between ab and ab’ in order to avoid being carried over the outlet.
+This principle is applied in plate settlers water treatment systems.

 If V is the horizontal velocity of the liquid, S the solids particle vertical settling velocity, L the length of the settling device, and D its depth, then particles entering at point A will settle to the bottom of the device only if V does not exceed: S(L/D)Since Vmax / S = L / D then, Vmax = S (L / D)